dekoza/mtgpl/docs/_sources/NCC.rst.txt

 :mtgtip:`Change of Plans<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/c/7cc7f675-3e56-4e5a-9618-9a9ba8e0310d.jpg?1650506010|https://scryfall.com/card/ncc/24/change-of-plans?utm_source=api>`
    Each of X target creatures you control connive.
 You may have any number of them phase out.
 (To have a creature connive, draw a card, then discard a card.
 If you discarded a nonland card, put a +1/+1 counter on that creature.
-Treat phased out permanents and anything attached to them as though they don't exist until their controller's next turn.)
+Treat phased-out permanents and anything attached to them as though they don't exist until their controller's next turn.)

 :mtgtip:`Extravagant Replication<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/a/6a6f55d7-d689-43eb-a59a-b8be88269ee6.jpg?1650409587|https://scryfall.com/card/ncc/25/extravagant-replication?utm_source=api>`